mach-composer/mach-composer-cli/docs/src/topics/deployment/config/index.md

     ```

     For Azure you'll need to run it with the `--with-sp-login` option let MACH
-    composer perform an `az login` command.<br>
+    Composer perform an `az login` command.<br>
     [More info](../../../reference/cli.md#apply).

 ## Cache Terraform providers

-MACH composer comes with Terraform providers pre-installed in the Docker image.
+MACH Composer comes with Terraform providers pre-installed in the Docker image.

 If you're overwriting these versions with in your
 [`terraform_config` block](../../../reference/syntax/global.md#terraform_config),
 these providers will be downloaded.

-To avoid having to re-download it everytime you run MACH through the Docker
+To avoid having to re-download it everytime you run MACH Composer through the Docker
 image, make sure you mount the [plugin cache](https://www.terraform.io/docs/commands/cli-config.html#provider-plugin-cache)
 directory;